rizo/Nebula/README.md

 ### Correctness vs performance

-First and foremost, the implementation of Nebula focuses on being correct and understandable.
+The implementation of Nebula focuses on being correct and understandable.
 Particularly since Nebula uses immutable structures and functional idioms throughout, this comes at the expense of a focus on performance.

 Nebula is frequently profiled to identify when the performance cost of these idioms is not acceptable, and this has been a successful approach thus far.

+## Old version

+The previous version of Nebula was written in C++.
+This is still available in the commit with the tag `c++`.

 # Quick-start guide